rucker/weatherface/README.md

 TODO/WISHLIST
 ---------------
+1. Set time correctly at init rather than when first tick is handled.
+1. Initialize using last known temperature when watchface is chosen
 1. Implement textual representation of time, e.g. "nine thirty nine" instead of "9:39."
-	1a.
-Split up times ending in "teen" gracefully.
+        3a.
+Split up times ending in "teen" gracefully..
-2. Set time correctly at init rather than when first tick is handled.
-3. Implement communication with Android device.
-4. Add weather icons.
+1. Add weather icons.